davide3011/palladium-ln/doc/developers-guide/plugin-development/hooks.md

 }
 ```

 This payload would have been sent by the peer with the `node_id` matching `peer_id`, and the message has type `0x1337` and contents `ffffffff`.
-Notice that the messages are currently limited to odd-numbered types and must not match a type that is handled internally by Core Lightning.
+Notice that the messages are currently limited to odd-numbered types and must not match a type that is handled internally by Palladium Lightning.
 These limitations are in place in order to avoid conflicts with the internal state tracking, and avoiding disconnections or channel closures, since odd-numbered message can be ignored by nodes (see ["it's ok to be odd" in the specification](https://github.com/lightning/bolts/blob/c74a3bbcf890799d343c62cb05fcbcdc952a1cf3/01-messaging.md#lightning-message-format) for details).
-The plugin must implement the parsing of the message, including the type prefix, since Core Lightning does not know how to parse the message.
+The plugin must implement the parsing of the message, including the type prefix, since Palladium Lightning does not know how to parse the message.

 Because this is a chained hook, the daemon expects the result to be `{'result': 'continue'}`.
 It will fail if something else is returned.